fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * :heavy_multiplication_x: [Osada](https://framagit.org/zot/osada) - Osada was a full featured social network application running under the ActivityPub protocol.
 It also communicated with and inter-operated with servers on the Zot6 network.
 Abandoned by the developers in March 2019.

+* [Pylodon](https://github.com/rowanlupton/pylodon) - Flask-based (Python) ActivityPub server , [source code also on GitLab](https://gitlab.com/rowanlupton/pylodon), no updates on either repo for about a year, nor on Smilodon.

 ## Sources

 Aside from project homepages and issue trackers, and comments made on the fediverse, the [SocialWG has a list](https://www.w3.org/wiki/Socialwg/ActivityPub_network) of projects they hoped would implement ActivityPub and links to Issues where it's discussed.
 Also, there is an [implementation report on ActivityPub.rocks](https://activitypub.rocks/implementation-report/). @Mayel from Social.coop created a [web spreadsheet of AP apps](https://ethercalc.org/fediverse-stacks) and their characteristics.
 More projects using AP are [profiled on We Distribute](http://wedistribute.org/) by Sean Tilley.
+The [ActivityPub tag on GH](https://github.com/topics/activitypub) is also a way to discover projects experimenting with AP.